Want to form a group and tackle predator control in your area? So how do you kick things off?

 7. How do we track our progress?

 Monitoring traps and keeping track of your progress (predator numbers within a certain time/area, protected species numbers, etc) – is vital to the success of your project and can also affect fundraising.
 Landcare Research has useful information on which predators to target and how.
 NCPA also has advice on predator control and best practice.
-For online data tracking options, check out our online tools for predator control section.
+For online data tracking options, check out our online data collection tools section.

 First, think about what type of group structure you’ll need to have.
 CommunityNet Aotearoa has a chart of group types and the requirements depending on the size of your group.